 I’m a big believer that everything happens for a reason—even if you can’t see it at the moment.
 I had to take this journey—cheating, love, heartbreak, travel, and all—to learn how to love myself and change so many lives because of it.
 Because, sometimes, you have to be broken wide open in order to bloom exponentially.
 Sometimes, the heartbreak is so, damn, worth it.”

 This story was submitted to Love What Matters by Gabrielle Stone.
-You can follow her journey on Instagram, and her website.
+You can follow her journey on Instagram.
 Find her book on Amazon.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this:

 ‘I said, ‘I’m going through an ongoing divorce,’ thinking he’d run.
 Instead he said, ‘Life is full of the unexpected.
 I’m here as long as you want me.’: Woman finds love, passion for music after toxic marriage